Remsaf/frontend/README.md

 # frontend
-This is a frontend repo
+This is a frontend project